VicFC/Arduino-1/README.md

 ### Description

-A robotic car that can be controlled with a computer.
+Robotic car that can move in all directions, as well as manually control its headlights.
+Programmed in Arduion IDE.